gsalvatori/epsilon/README.md

 ```js
 epsilon.leven("teststring","anotherstring")
 ```
 that will return 6, as we expected.
+You can check the example file for a better explanation.

 What are we talking about?
 ---